rbxmath/rbxmath.github.io/index.md

 author_profile: true
 ---

 The Robloxian Mathematical Society is a community of mathematicians on Roblox, welcoming folks from all mathematical backgrounds.
 To become a member, simply join our [Discord server](https://discord.gg/Mpy5MwqeWc).
-Here, you can expect to discuss math, receive math help on your projects, and connect with follow math enthusiasts.
+Here, you can discuss math, receive math help on your projects, and connect with follow math enthusiasts.

 ## RbxMath
 [RbxMath](https://github.com/rbxmath/rbxmath) is a fledgling repository of mathematical packages written in [luau](https://luau-lang.org/) by members of our community.